Sports Massage Brisbane – What is Sports Massage?

-Sports massage is a term used for massage either pre or post workout or event, but it has come to be used as a term by active people for a massage that addresses tension, knots, doms as well as event preparation and recovery.
-Massage techniques will change depending on whether it is a pre or post event massage, and will be tailored for your particular event, training schedule and goals.
+Sports massage is traditionally a term used for massage either pre or post workout or event, but it has come to be used as a term by active people for a massage that addresses tension, pain, knots, doms, injury rehab as well as event preparation and recovery.

 Trigger points are areas within muscle tissue that have become contracted and banded together.
 As the chart above demonstrates Trigger Points are either Active or Latent.
 Active points can radiate pain to other areas of the body, even areas that are not directly aligned with the trigger point.
 They can also stimulate the release of sensitizing chemicals into muscle increasing pain.
 If you have active trigger points in the neck, for example you may experience headaches.